getprimate/primate/README.md

 npm run pack:windows64
 ```

-The packaaged application will be moved to releases/ directory.
+The packaged application will be moved to releases/ directory.

 ### License
 MIT License.
 See [LICENSE](LICENSE).